Jonathas-Conceicao/Snake-Haskell/README.md

 # Haskell-Snake

-A implementation of the Snake game made in Haskell using the [gloss-game](http://hackage.haskell.org/package/gloss-game) package.
+A implementation of the ancient Snake game made in Haskell using the [gloss-game](http://hackage.haskell.org/package/gloss-game) package.

 ## Running